bjeanes/noober/README.md

 * Bash 4 (from homebrew?)
 * Setup dot-files

-MISC/hacks/prefs to set
+## Misc/Hacks/Preferences to set

-* sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/sbin/airport
+* `sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/sbin/airport`
 * turn universal access on (for applescripting interfaces, etc)

-NOTES
+## Notes

 * Use Sparkle RSS locations to get the latest version of each app for download so versions don't need to be maintained
 * Standard way to apply licenses to everything?